Nick Maton Player Props: Tigers vs. Twins

-On Friday, Nick Maton (coming off going 0-for-1) and the Detroit Tigers face the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 8:10 PM ET.
+After batting .100 with a double, four walks and three RBI in his past 10 games, Nick Maton and the Detroit Tigers face the Minnesota Twins (who will hand the ball to Jose De Leon) at 2:10 PM ET on Saturday.

-In his last game he had a hitless performance (0-for-1) against the Twins.
+He had a hitless showing in his most recent game (0-for-4) against the Twins.

 Nick Maton Game Info & Props vs. the Twins